 Premier Ford reacted to this report by reiterating his support for Minister Clark and refusing to fire him and the Minister himself said he would stay on.
 However, on September 4th he changed his mind and resigned his post.

-Even more shockingly the Premier and the new Minister announced that he will be launching a review of the entire Greenbelt and that this is needed to provide even more land for housing (also a lie).
+Even more shockingly the Premier and the new Minister announced that he would be launching a review of the entire Greenbelt and that this was needed to provide even more land for housing (also a lie).
 Waiting in the wings are at least 800 properties that developers would like to see removed.
-This review puts at risk the entire future of the Greenbelt.
+This review would put at risk the entire future of the Greenbelt.

 Stay up to date at www.HandsOffTheGreenbelt.ca

 By passing Bill 23, the provincial government mandated all Conservation Authorities in Ontario to initiate a process to review all of their land holdings and determine all lands on which subdivisions could be built and sold to developers.
 These will include high profile, high value protected public lands, such as Kortright Conservation Area, Nashville Conservation Reserve, Dundas Valley Conservation Area, Guelph Lake Conservation Area, Glen Haffy Conservation Area, Laurel Creek Conservation Area and many others.
 This process has to be completed by the end of 2024 at the latest.
 Once the lands have been identified, the Conservation Authorities are required to hold public hearings to determine public opinion about the proposed sale and development of these natural areas.
 When this happens, it will be very important to focus our attention on contacting government MPPs as well as Conservation Authority officials as it is the provincial government that is forcing Conservation Authorities to pursue a development agenda.
 We will remain in contact with Conservation Ontario and let you know as soon as we know next steps and how best to stop this travesty.

 Stopping Highway 413